HassoPlattnerInstituteHCI/dualpanto-testing/Readme.md

  - Select at least the workload “Desktopentwicklung mit C++”

 ## 3. Install IDE
-We highly recommend to use PyCharm to run this test flow, but you can also use VSCode.
+We highly recommend to use PyCharm to run this test flow, but you can also use VSCode or the command line.
 ### Alternative A: PyCharm (recommended)
 1. download [PyCharm](https://www.jetbrains.com/community/education/#students)
 2. clone this repo and open it with pycharm